tarantool/doc/sphinx/book/app/e_cookbook.rst

 **fio_write.lua**

-Use the :ref:`fio package <fio-package>` to open, write, and close a file.
+Use the :ref:`fio module <fio-module>` to open, write, and close a file.

 .. code-block:: lua